 - If it’s someone they recognize, they answer the call.
 If not, they don’t.

-- Later, they check voicemail, because valid callers might leave one.
+- Later, they check voicemail, because valid callers might leave a message.

 These strategists are different from our traveling man in that they are solutions-oriented (they accepted the responsibility to protect themselves) rather than whiners and complainers (someone else should fix my problem).